CodeForAfrica/HURUmap-apps/dominion/frontend/README.md

 ## API documentation

-This react project uses a South Afican mapit instance to get map data/geoJSON file
+This react project uses a South African mapit instance to get map data/geoJSON file

 And uses dominion HURUmap-apps for data.
 Below are the api root